mnaoumov/obsidian-plugin-chronos/README.md

 ### Limitations

-- Dates **must be between year 271,821 BC and 275,761 AD**, due to how Dates work in JS
+- Dates **must be between year 271,821 BCE and 275,761 CE**, due to how Dates work in JS

 ## Events (`-`)